 If the Castelli Estremo is too warm for your fingers, then the DeFeet E-Touch could be a lighter option.

-While it’s not a full-fledged winter gloves, the Defeet E-Touch will keep your fingers toasty down to around 45ºF (8ºC) which is useful for those mild winter mornings, early fall or late spring.
+While it’s not full-fledged winter gloves, the Defeet E-Touch will keep your fingers toasty down to around 45ºF (8ºC) which is useful for those mild winter mornings, early fall, or late spring.

 Best of all, the fingertips are touchscreen capable!

 The Sealskinz is a cheaper alternative to the Castelli Estremo.